builderer/builderer-examples/README.md

 ## <a id="vscode">VSCode Instructions</a>
 VSCode provides a consistent development solution for Windows, Mac and Linux that works well with Builderer workflow.
-As such taken care to ensure usage instructions are the same regardless of platform when using VSCode.
+As such care has been taken to ensure usage instructions are the same regardless of platform when using VSCode.
 ### Create Python Virtual Environment
 Ideally VSCode could pre-configure these steps, but until it does, here are the quick steps for configuring a Python Environment...